GearBrain Videos

 Sphero Brings the Force To BB-8

-Currently BB-8 moves through directions sent through a smartphone or tablet.
+Currently, BB-8 moves through directions sent by smartphone or tablet.
 But Force Band will use gestures (i.e. "the Force") to control the toy.
 Push your hand forward to get BB-8 started, or raise it to get him to go faster.
 Pricing wasn't available from Sphero during Toy Fair, but they did say the band should be in stores this fall.
 Why add a band at all?
 "There's something magical about moving things with the Force," says Nick Woolger, a senior electrical engineer with Sphero.
 "We all want magic there."

 Gemini Gives a Sweet Face To Robotics